Files / United States

 Document Introduction

 This report is an authoritative compilation and analytical summary of major procurement and research & development contracts announced by the U.S. Department of Defense on March 13, 2025.
-Structured around military services and departments, the document details multiple key defense contracts worth over tens of billions of dollars from that day, revealing the current focus areas for U.S. military capability development, technological investment directions, and dynamics of international cooperation.
+Structured by military service and department, the document details multiple key defense contracts worth over tens of billions of dollars awarded that day, revealing the current focus areas for U.S. military capability development, technological investment directions, and dynamics of international cooperation.

-The main body of the report first details contract activities within the Army Department.
-Central to this is a production bid agreement valued at up to $4.19 billion for "Lighter-Than-Air Systems, Tethered Systems, and High-Altitude Sensors," involving ten contractors with a contract period of ten years, highlighting the Army's large-scale investment in persistent surveillance and reconnaissance.
-Furthermore, a $3.57 billion contract modification for BAE Systems' Armored Multi-Purpose Vehicle reflects the Army's ongoing efforts in modernizing heavy ground equipment.
+The main body of the report first details contract activities within the Army.
+The core is a bid agreement worth up to $41.9 billion for the production of lighter-than-air systems, tethered systems, and high-altitude sensors, involving ten contractors with a contract period of up to ten years, highlighting the Army's large-scale investment in the field of persistent surveillance and reconnaissance.
+Furthermore, a $3.57 billion contract modification to BAE Systems for Armored Multi-Purpose Vehicles reflects the Army's ongoing efforts to modernize its heavy ground equipment.

 Contracts in the Air Force section highlight a dual focus on high-end precision strike and cutting-edge technologies.
-Lockheed Martin Corporation received a contract modification worth nearly $1.93 billion for the large-scale production of the Joint Air-to-Surface Standoff Missile (JASSM) and the Long Range Anti-Ship Missile (LRASM), enhancing its long-range aerial precision strike capabilities.
-Concurrently, a $10.8 million contract awarded to PsiQuantum signifies the Air Force's strategic investment in the foundational research area of quantum computing photonic platform integration.
+Lockheed Martin Corporation received a contract modification worth nearly $1.93 billion for the large-scale production of Joint Air-to-Surface Standoff Missiles (JASSM) and Long-Range Anti-Ship Missiles (LRASM), enhancing its long-range precision strike capabilities from the air.
+Concurrently, a $10.8 million contract awarded to PsiQuantum Corporation marks the Air Force's strategic investment in the foundational research area of quantum computing photonic platform integration.

-The Navy Department's contracts are the most extensive, covering multiple levels from strategic platform maintenance to frontier technology research and development.
-A $267 million modification awarded to Northrop Grumman Corporation for producing the MQ-4C Triton Unmanned Aircraft System and supporting the Australian Government underscores the importance of unmanned surveillance systems and alliance cooperation.
-A $22 million contract awarded to Huntington Ingalls Industries initiates preliminary work for the decommissioning and defueling of the USS Nimitz (CVN 68), a critical node in the lifecycle management of the U.S. Navy's nuclear-powered aircraft carrier fleet.
+The Navy section encompasses the broadest range of contracts, covering multiple levels from strategic platform maintenance to frontier technology research and development.
+A $267 million modification awarded to Northrop Grumman Corporation for the production of MQ-4C Triton Unmanned Aircraft Systems and support for the Australian government underscores the importance of unmanned surveillance systems and alliance cooperation.
+A $22 million contract awarded to Huntington Ingalls Industries initiates the preliminary work for the inactivation and defueling of the USS Nimitz (CVN 68), a key milestone in the lifecycle management of the U.S. Navy's nuclear-powered aircraft carrier fleet.
 Additionally, multiple contracts involving Littoral Combat Ship mission modules, environmental remediation, autonomous tactical research, and global logistics and facility support collectively outline the Navy's comprehensive layout in operational capabilities, sustainability, and global presence.

 This document is based on the original contract announcements officially released by the U.S. Department of Defense.
-All data, project descriptions, contractor information, amounts, work locations, and estimated completion dates are strictly quoted from the source material.
-It provides accurate, timely, and firsthand data for researching the flow of U.S. defense budgets, trends in military technology development, the composition of the defense industrial base, and U.S. global security partnership dynamics.
+All data, project descriptions, contractor information, amounts, work locations, and estimated completion dates are strictly cited from the source material.
+It provides accurate, timely, first-hand data for researching the flow of U.S. defense budgets, trends in military technology development, the composition of the defense industrial base, and U.S. global security partnerships.